jbyoder/mutualism-sanctions-recognition/README.md

 Files in this repository support the manuscript

 > Yoder JB and P Tiffin.
-Sanctions, partner recognition, and variation in mutualistic symbiosis
+Sanctions, partner recognition, and variation in mutualism, the *American Naturalist*

-Contents now reflect revisions for resubmission to the *American Naturalist*, with extensive changes to the simulation scripts.

 Contents
 --------